Jose Perez, Frankie Collins give Bobby Hurley 150th ASU win

 “I thought maybe our cleanest, best performance of the season on offense,” Hurley said.

-The win was huge for the Sun Devils’ NCAA Tournament hopes and for their spot in the Pac-12.
-Utah (11-3, 2-1 Pac-12) is No. 18 in the NET rankings and the win is a Quad 1 victory.
+The win was important for the Sun Devils’ NCAA Tournament hopes and helped their spot in the Pac-12 early on.

+Utah (11-3, 2-1 Pac-12) is No. 18 in the NET rankings and the win is a Quad 1 victory at present.
 ASU would have sole possession of the top spot in the conference if not for Oregon’s 76-74 victory over Washington Thursday.

 “It was real important,” Collins said.
 “Especially because we lost big to a couple Quad 1 teams so for us to come out here and get this Quad 1 win after those tough losses is huge.
 It’s a great win for us.
 We needed that.”